-I was give a little bird house the other day by my foster daughter.
+I was given a little birdhouse the other day by my foster daughter.
 She came home and rather unceremoniously handed it to me on her way to her room, whilst I was in the middle of a conversation with the woman who’d driven her home.
 So I set it down on a side table, finished my conversation, then went to check on the kid who was getting ready for bed.

 Two days later, I notice the birdhouse sitting there.
 I picked it up and asked the kid to tell me what the deal was with the birdhouse.